 With Denmark facing two important elections in the next two months, many young Danes are confronted with new responsibilities coming along with voting.
 Our Danish author Jonas Ravn is excited to go to the ballot boxes for the first time and shares his thoughts.
+Update: The EP elections had a voter turnout of 66%, which is the highest ever for a European Parliament election in Denmark.
+After the election a politician from Socialistisk Folksparti (Socialist People’s Party) withdrew and gave his seat to 21-year old Kira Marie Peter-Hansen, making her the youngest member of the European Parliament ever.
+The Danish nationalist party lost three seats, going from 4 to 1.

 A clear victory for the social-democratic PSOE on the one hand, the rise of the extreme right-wing party Vox and its ascent to the Spanish Congreso on the other: These are without a doubt the internationally most discussed results of the recent general elections.
 But with the region of Andalusia, Vox already entered a regional parliament in 2018.
 The so-called “Iberian Immunity” against far-right parties after the end of the Franco dictatorship seems to be broken.
 Our author Miguel from Andalusia describes the reasons for this development and reactions to last year’s unexpected victory – bearing in mind that European elections are just around the corner.